syncthing/docs/users/firewall.rst

     Created UPnP port mapping for external port XXXXX on UPnP device YYYYY.

-If this is not possible or desirable you should set up a port forward for port **22000/TCP**, or the port set in the *Sync Protocol Listen Address* setting.
+If this is not possible or desirable, you should set up a port forward for port **22000/TCP** (or whichever port is set in the *Sync Protocol Listen Address* setting).
-The external forwarded port and the internal destination port has to be the same (i.e. 22000/TCP).
+The external forwarded port and the internal destination port has to be the same (e.g. 22000/TCP).

 Communication in Syncthing works both ways.
 Therefore if you set up port forwards for one device, other devices will be able to connect to it even when